Installation Requirements

 Problem 2

-I have installed all modules on my server but conversion stays stuck in processing
+All modules are installed, but conversion stays stuck in “processing.”

 Problem 3

-configure GZIP compression on server (for better speed optimization)
+• GZIP compression on the web server (for faster delivery)